MerginMaps/docs/src/howto/quick-start/index.md

 ## Mergin Maps Cloud

-It is easy to start using Mergin - let's head to [https://public.cloudmergin.com](https://public.cloudmergin.com)
+It is easy to start using Mergin - let's head to  <MainDomainNameLink />

 ### Sign up